 One building with an amazing history and still very much in use is the York Minster.
 Growing up in Lincoln, I was lucky enough to be near another very grand cathedral, and I think the York Minster is equally stunning.
 For me it was interesting to see the differences and similarities between the two buildings, and I’ve always found the most spectacular part to be the huge, 400 year old stained glass of the Minster is the Great East Window.

 I wandered semi-aimlessly around the city, through museum grounds, stretches of green and edible gardens until I’d worked up an appetite, so I took James’s advice and made my way to Betty’s, a café and tea room.

 The first Betty’s was opened in Harrogate in 1919, and the one in York has been serving up delicious food in a stunning setting since 1936.

 Frederick Belmont, the founder of Betty’s, was aboard the maiden voyage of the Queen Mary and the ship’s interior – from the wood panelling to the beautiful mirrors and huge curved windows – inspired him so much that he commissioned the designers and craftsmen who had worked on the ship to turn a run down old furniture store into a beautifully elegant café with looks that have stood the test of time.

 For such grand surroundings, I needed an equally grand treat, so I ordered a ridiculously decadent brown bread ice-cream sundae, replete with almond macaroons, caramel syrup and the star of the show, ice-cream churned with brown bread.
-It was honestly the best sundae I’ve ever had, usurping the tried and tested chocolate glory in my heart.
-It was original, delicious, and perfectly rounded off with a peppermint tea.
+It has usurped the tried and tested chocolate glory in my heart – original, delicious, and perfectly rounded off with a peppermint tea.
 You must try it!